iccir919/aronofsky-advisor/README.md

 ## 🎭 About Darren Aronofsky

-Darren Aronofsky is recognized for creating films with surreal, dramatic, and often disturbing elements, frequently presented through psychological realism.
-His acclaimed filmography includes:
+Darren Aronofsky is an acclaimed American filmmaker known for his surreal, psychologically intense films.
+His complete filmography includes:

 - **Pi** (1998) - Surrealist psychological thriller
 - **Requiem for a Dream** (2000) - Psychological drama about addiction